The Fight Against Cyber Crime – from Prevention to Prosecution

 But even after all that and even after the DHS, Department of Homeland Security, and FBI issued an advisory notice, warning people about this vulnerability, still there were hundreds of companies around the country that still we're not just showing that they were vulnerable but were showing that they had actually been compromised, that the bad guys were actually on their network as a result of this Microsoft Exchange Server vulnerability.

 So the operation out of the Southern District of Texas was for the government, with court authorization, to go in and clean off the Microsoft Exchange Server web shells that the bad guys were using to access those servers.
 Really, really exciting that the government was able to take that step.
-Again, to be honest, I think there are differences of opinion about how far the government should go when that kind of authorities should be exercised.
+I think, -again, to be honest, I think there are differences of opinion about how far the government should go when that kind of authorities should be exercised.

 And I can certainly understand that.
 But the fact that tool is available for the government to use in really critical dangerous situations, I think, is a big step forward in terms of where we are in protecting the community against cyber criminals.
 Second to all this, very quickly, Infragard and iGuardian.